michelangelo-prog/microtrain/README.md

 # microtrain
-The project involves creation of three microservices that meet the business requirements described below.
+The project involves creation of three microservices that meet the business requirements described below (using Python, Flask, Celery, Redis, PostgreSQL and Docker).

 ## Microservices description